georgejieh/chicago_WNV_study/README.md

 - Exploring advanced modeling techniques to enhance predictive accuracy.

 ## Conclusion
 The exploratory data analysis provided valuable insights into the factors influencing mosquito populations and WNV spread in Chicago.
 The prediction models, while facing limitations, offered a foundational understanding of the complex relationships involved.
-Ongoing efforts aim to refine these models for more accurate predictions, ultimately contributing to effective public health strategies against WNV.